 Construction Boilermaker - Apprenticeship and Occupational Certification

-The apprentice is awarded a New Brunswick Diploma of Apprenticeship and a Certificate of Qualification upon successful completion of 5400 hours of on the job and technical training and the final examination.
+A New Brunswick Diploma of Apprenticeship and a Certificate of Qualification are awarded upon successful completion of 5400 hours of on the job and technical training and the final examination.
 In most instances, an Interprovincial Red Seal will be affixed to these documents.

-A person who has gained the equivalent of 7200 hours of practical experience in the Construction Boilermaker occupation may apply to challenge the certification examination.
+A person who has gained the equivalent of 8100 hours of practical experience in the construction boilermaker occupation may apply to challenge the certification examination.
 Successful candidates will receive a New Brunswick Certificate of Qualification.
 In most instances, an Interprovincial Red Seal will be affixed to the document.

 |Fee Description||Rate in $||Effective Date|

 |Interprovincial Standards Examination||200.00||2013-04-01|

 |Certificate of Qualification based on "out-of-province journeyperson status"||150.00||2012-08-01|

 |Replacement of Photo Identification Card||20.00||2012-08-01|